pudszttiot/SpotiScrape/README.md

 # SpotiScrape

-APP DESCRIPTION HERE... ex: pipReq is a Python application designed to effortlessly perform various essential operations related to Python package management, such as generating 'requirements.txt' files, checking for installed package issues, updating packages and installing from 'requirements.txt'.
+SpotiScrape is a Python application designed for fetching and displaying detailed information about Spotify tracks using their URLs.
+Built with PyQt5 and Spotipy, this tool offers a user-friendly interface for exploring song details such as artist, album, track name, and artwork effortlessly

 ## Screenshots